LAKERS TOGETHER: Find out how we're moving forward.

-This is very important to know, most web visitors will not start reading at your home page and continue onto other pages in your site.
-Most people search and click search results, that means they will arrive on any of your web pages.
+This is very important to know, most web visitors will not start reading at your homepage and continue onto other pages in your site.
+Most people search and click search results, which means they will arrive on any of your webpages.

 - Each page should be easy to scan

 - Each page should clarify to people where they are and what the page is about